 Requirements:

-• A VPS with freshly installed Ubuntu 20.04 OS
+• A VPS with a freshly installed Ubuntu 20.04 OS

 • Root access